oldnomad/udotool/doc/MANUAL.md

   becomes available only when the `uinput` device is created, so if you need it before any input emulation command, you should use `udotool` command `open` (see below).
+- `UDOTOOL_LOOP_COUNT` in a loop contains remaining number of iterations.
+  If the loop is not limited by iteration count, initial number of iterations is `INT_MAX`.
+- `UDOTOOL_LOOP_RTIME` in a loop contains remaining time (in seconds and parts of seconds).
+If the loop is not limited by time, the variable contains single asterisk character (`*`).

 ### Condition expressions